 Estepona and Playa El Cristo

 Estepona is also home to Marriott’s Playa Andaluza, where you may be lucky enough to stay.
 Undoubtedly, locals will point you and your family straight to El Cristo, Estepona’s best beach.
 Facing west to Gibraltar, El Cristo is a sheltered spot, a wide curve of fine, dark sand and shallow waters for paddling safely.
 Find it just after the marina, and park right by the beach.
 This Blue Flag beach also has a lifeguard on duty during the summer months.

 Benalmadena and Playa Malapesquera

-Drive a little further afield, and you’ll reach Benalmadena, and Malapesquera beach.
+Drive a little further afield, and you’ll reach Benalmadena, and Malapesquera Beach.
 Older kids will enjoy the beach volleyball and football areas.
 There is also plenty of opportunity to rent equipment such as kayaks, water-sports are especially popular here.
-Back on the 700 metre stretch of beach, sit back and relax on one of the sunbeds available to rent, and remember you’re just a ten minute walk from the centre of town, should you wish to explore more lunch options than those available beach-side.
+Back on the 700 metre stretch of beach, sit back and relax on one of the sunbeds available to rent, and remember you’re just a ten-minute walk from the centre of town, should you wish to explore more lunch options than that available beach-side.